divyajeettt/CSE231/Assignment-1/README.md

 mkdir is hashed (/home/dvgt/CSE231/Assignment-1/bin/mkdir)
 ```

-Assumption: Some external commands like `mkdir` and `rm` are displayed as 'hashed' to more accurately "mimic" the Linux Shell's behaviour.
-In reality, these files are simple executables located in the `./bin` directory.
+*<b>Assumption:</b> Some external commands like `mkdir` and `rm` are displayed as 'hashed' to more accurately "mimic" the Linux Shell's behaviour.
+In reality, these files are simple executables located in the `./bin` directory.*

 #### exit